-As #autocratization accelerates, democratic resistance against this trend is growing, according to new V-Dem Institute data.
-For the first time since 2001, autocracies became a majority, with 92 countries hosting 54% of the world’s population.
-Yet pro-democracy mass #mobilization reached all-time highs in 2019 as the share of countries with substantial pro-democracy #mass #protests rose from 27% in 2009 to 44% in 2019, says V-Dem’s Democracy Report 2020, from the Varieties of Democracy (V-Dem) Institute.
+As autocratization accelerates, democratic resistance against this trend is growing, according to new V-Dem Institute data.
+For the first time since 2001, autocracies became a majority of the world’s political regimes, comprising 92 countries hosting 54% of the world’s population.
+Yet pro-democracy mass mobilization reached all-time highs in 2019 as the share of countries with substantial pro-democracy mass protests rose from 27% in 2009 to 44% in 2019, says V-Dem’s Democracy Report 2020, from the Varieties of Democracy (V-Dem) Institute.

 “The unprecedented degree of mobilization for democracy in light of deepening autocratization is a sign of hope,” the report states.
 “While pro-autocracy rulers attempt to curtail the space for civil society, millions of citizens have demonstrated their commitment to democracy.”